namgonado/react-controducer/README.md

 - _name_ must be unique for each store, used to to acsess the store under the root with rootStore[name].
 - _initialState_ is used to set initial value for the store when configuring root.
 If no initialState is specified, the store is undefined when it is first loaded in the root store.
 - _reducers_ are functions declared to manipulate the store.
 Once root is initialized, it automatically generate actions suites corressponding to the reducers.
 Reducer is called through `dispatch` and `actions`.
 Refer to `Reducer function` section for more details.
-- _duties_ is a group of standalone synchronization or synchronization functions that can be called from any location of the application.
-This is an optional part of the Configuration as Duty can be defined outside configuration.
-However if we have defined inside Configuration, it can be queried from `callOf` without importing from some where.
+- _duties_ is a group of standalone asynchronization or synchronization functions that can be called from any location in the application.
+This is an optional part, as Duty can be defined outside the configuration.
+However if we have defined inside Configuration, they are available to the `fnDutySelector` to be chosen instead of import from outside.
 Refer to the `Duty function` section for more details.

 ### `Reducer function`
 > `function(store, actionPayload)`

 A reducer is a function that is defined in Configuration object under the "reducers" section to manipulate the store.
-A reducer accepts 2 arguments
+A reducer accepts two arguments
-- `store` represent the current state of the store defined in Configuration
+- `store` represents the current state of the store defined in Configuration
-- `actionPayload` an object passed to apply changes to the store
+- `actionPayload` an object that carries changed data to apply to the store
 ### `Dispatch & Action`
-> `dispatch(action)`
+> `function dispatch(action)`

 The only way to trigger a certain reducer in a store is to use a dispatch function.
-Dispatch function need an object containing the changed data called an Action.
+Dispatch function needs an object containing the changed data called an Action.
 If you have experience with React Dispatch or Redux Dispatch, the same goes for this.
 In Controducer, the Action object usually has this pattern:
 ```js
     const increaseAction = {
         storeName: "counter",